• Who we are

 President

-She worked with CCFD-Terre Solidaire, the leading French development NGO.
-She was in charge of the work with the media in relation to advocacy on several themes: corporate social responsibility, food sovereignty, fight against tax havens and conflict resolution.
+Holding a degree in philosophy and international relations, she has previously held key positions within international organizations.
+She worked at CCFD-Terre Solidaire, the leading French development NGO, where she led advocacy projects in collaboration with the media on major issues such as corporate social responsibility, food sovereignty, the fight against tax havens, and conflict resolution.

 Ms Aisha Gilani (United Kingdom)